 For a selected Use Case Actor (columns 1-3), the system shall implement all the requirements (some optionality when allowed) listed in the second part of the table (columns 4-6).
 This includes the referenced healthcare profiles, the standards specified and terminology standards.
-For Technical Actors, which map to IHE Profiles or pan Canadian Interoperability Specifications (MHD, PDQm, PMIR, CA:FeX, etc.), refer to the Reference Architecture RA v0.1.0 DFT.
-Additionally, the two implementation options defined (MHD and CA:FeX), are both focused on solving the same set of use cases.
+For Technical Actors, which map to IHE Profiles or pan Canadian Interoperability Specifications (MHD, PDQm, PMIR, CA:FeX, etc.), refer to the Reference Architecture RA v0.1.1 DFT.
+Additionally, there are two implementation options defined in this specification (MHD and CA:FeX), which may be used to solve for the use cases outlined in the tables below.